andygock/jsi-client/README.md

 Coming soon

+### Setting up PATH

+To use jsi.py on the command line, without having to type the full path to jsi.py, it's installed path must in your system path environment variable.

 ## Set up API key

 You'll need an API key for use with your justseed.it account.
-Create a file called `.justseedit_api_key` in the same directory as `jsi.py` or in your home directory with the API key inside.
+Create a file called `.justseedit_apikey` in your home directory.
+If this file is not found in your home directory, then it will look for it in the same directory as the running jsi.py.
+If it is not found in either, it will display an error and quit.

+All the above can be overwritten, and a api key can be specified on the command line using the `--api-key` option.
+It is not recommended to use this method.

+## Show usage options

 For help: